BetMGM NC promo code GOALNEWS: Bet $5, get $150 bonus | Goal.com US

 How to claim the BetMGM promo code

-It’s quick and easy to take advantage of your BetMGM North Carolina bonus code GOALNEWS and unlock your bonus bets:
+It’s quick and easy to take advantage of the BetMGM North Carolina bonus code GOALNEWS and earn your bonus bets:

-- Click here to be taken to the BetMGM Sportsbook, and use the code GOALNEWS when signing up
+Click here to sign up to the BetMGM Sportsbook, using promo code GOALNC when opening a new account

-- Get $150 in bonus bets credited to your account, plus receive any winnings from the qualifying bet
+Get $150 in bonus bets sent to your account, plus any winnings from your qualifying bet

-The first golf major of the year tees off as The Masters gets underway at Augusta.
-World number one and 2022 winner Scottie Scheffler is the pre-tournament favorite at +450, ahead of Rory McIlroy and reigning champion Jon Rahm, both at +1100.
+In La Liga, there is a huge game as Atlético Madrid (+100) take on Girona (+250).
+A win for third placed Girona keeps the pressure on Barcelona and opens a 10 point gap over Atlético.
+However, a win for Madrid will see them close the gap to Girona to just 4 points.

-Other big names include Dustin Johnson, who won in 2020 with a record 20 under par, at +4500, and the legendary Tiger Woods as a huge +15000 outsider.
-Three-time winner Phil Mickelson is also unfancied, priced at a huge +27000.
+The best MLS game this weekend sees the top two teams from the West clash, with Vancouver (+100) hosting LA Galaxy (+210) on Saturday night.

-Click here to visit BetMGM today and use promo code GOALNEWS get $150 in bonus bets to use on this great day of sports action.
+Click here to go to BetMGM, where you can use promo code GOALNEWS to get $150 in bonus bets to use on all this great soccer action.

 BetMGM bonus code